 We also actively listen, welcoming challenges and criticism that can help us improve.
 Ensuring high standards of animal welfare means that the apparel industry must be accountable for the promises we make.

 For the last 10 years, we have worked hard to eradicate animal welfare issues from our supply chain.
-We started banning fur in the 1990s and have been a Fur Free Retailer since 2013.
-To date we have banned the follwing materials and practices:
+We started banning fur in the 1990s, have been a Fur Free Retailer since 2013.
+To date, we have banned the following materials and practices:

 Maintaining our Responsible Down Standard-certified supply chain

 We have been sourcing 100% RDS-certified down since 2016.
-In 2017, we brought over 1.3 million products containing down to market, all certified to RDS.
-In October, we launched our second Europe-wide campaign to communicate this to our customers and sold 89% of our RDS-certified down jackets within two weeks.
+In 2018, we brought over 1.3 million products containing down to market, all certified to RDS.

-In 2017, we conducted additional due diligence visits to RDS-certified supply chains to find out where further improvements could be made.
-Our visit showed that, in the future, we should rely less on local legislation to define our minimum requirements, instead implementing our own standards in markets where legislation is not stringent.
-We should also strengthen our standard requirements over time to ensure continuous improvement in animal welfare practices, and include a training module in our programme to drive awareness among suppliers.
+During the year, we continued applying our findings from 2017, when we conducted additional due diligence visits to RDS-certified supply chains to determine where further improvements could be made.
+Our visit showed that, in the future, we should rely less on local legislation to define our minimum requirements, instead supporting RDS to make sure it sets minimum standards that can be applied in markets where legislation is not stringent.
+We should also strengthen the standard requirements over time to ensure continuous improvement in animal welfare practices and include training modules to drive awareness among suppliers.
+This work has continued in 2018.

 We are constantly seeking to improve our practices.
 When legitimate concerns are raised, we take them extremely seriously.
 We listen and investigate to ensure the necessary action is taken.
 For example, when we discovered violations in our angora wool supply chain in 2013, we eliminated it from our entire product range because the supply chain was opaque and we understood that it would be difficult for us to ensure the welfare of all animals in the process.